xtexChooser/git-mirrors/MODERATION-PROCESS.md

 * When a person is removed from Forgejo spaces, their account is anonymized and the detailed explanation refers to their anonymized account, not their account before anonymization.
 * A member of the moderation team acts in consultation with other team members and not unilaterally.
 * The duration of a person's exclusion is at least three months and must be as short as possible.
 It is assessed by evaluating the amount of work required for an exclusion and the likelihood that it will be repeated when the person is reintegrated into the Forgejo spaces.
-* If the excluded person asks the moderation team (by writing to moderation@forgejo.org or [@forgejo-moderation:matrix.org](https://matrix.to/#/@forgejo-moderation:matrix.org)) to be reinstated early, this request is added to the issue about the exclusion decision in the [moderation](https://codeberg.org/forgejo/moderation) repository.
+* If the excluded person asks the moderation team (by writing to moderation@forgejo.org or [@forgejo-moderation:matrix.org](https://matrix.to/#/@forgejo-moderation:matrix.org)) to be reinstated early, this request is added to the issue about the exclusion decision in the [moderation](https://codeberg.org/forgejo/moderation) private repository.
 The moderation team responds to the request and provides reasons for its response.